lupiel/coding-interview/README.md

 # coding-interview
 Preparation for Python coding interview
+For the most part following the [roadmap](https://neetcode.io/roadmap)